-Nonmetropolitan Area: All areas outside of metropolitan areas.
+Nonmetropolitan Area (also known as non-MSA): All areas outside of metropolitan areas.
 The definition of nonmetropolitan area is not consistent with the definition of rural areas.
 Urban and rural classifications cut across the other hierarchies.
 For example, there is generally urban and rural territory within metropolitan and nonmetropolitan areas.